AI in the enterprise

 Example:

 In 2018, Amazon’s AI hiring tool was found to be biased against female job candidates.
-It was trained on ten years of resumes that were mostly from men.
+It was trained on 10 years of resumes that were mostly from men.
 This caused the algorithm to favor male candidates over female ones, making the hiring process unfair.

 Labeling bias